ravi9/openvino-wiki/BuildingForLinux.md

   [Use Custom OpenCV Builds](#use-custom-opencv-builds-for-inference-engine) section for details.

-- To build the Python API wrapper:
+- To build the OpenVINO Runtime Python API:
   1. First, install all additional packages (e.g., cython and opencv) listed in the `/src/bindings/python/src/compatibility/openvino/requirements-dev.txt` file:
      ```sh